 Ignus from Planescape: Torment has a single-track mind and a wisdom score so low that, Statistically Speaking, he is barely considered sentient.
 He basically lives in his own cloudcukooland and only occasionally comes down to talk to The Nameless One due to a personal connection he shared with one of your prior incarnations.
 Played for Drama to an extreme degree as he is an Ax-CrazyPyro Maniac and his single-track mind is entirely focused on fire and the potential for everything around him to be ignited.
 If The Nameless One wasn't around to control him Ignus would default to trying to burn the world down for no other reason than that it isn't currently on fire..

-Throughout the Fire Emblem franchise, there's usually at least one character per game who's behavior could be described as eccentric, especially when one considers that most of them are battle-hardened soldiers.
-Treck from Fire Emblem: Blazing Sword takes it to a new level.
-Supports with him reveal all the player ever learns about his personality, but it's enough.
-His behavior includes: ice-fishing while not actually trying to catch anything, falling asleep in the saddle, forgetting other people's names, stating such forgetfulness is a hobby, placidly accepting his and his comrades' deaths, forgetting his own name, interrupting conversations with tangential platitudes and dreading the possibility of turning into a horse.
+Throughout the Fire Emblem franchise, there's usually at least one character per game whose behavior could be described as eccentric, especially when one considers that most of them are battle-hardened soldiers.
+Treck from Fire Emblem: Sword of Seals takes it to a new level.
+Supports with him reveal all the player ever learns about his personality, but it's enough since his behavior includes: ice-fishing while not actually trying to catch anything, falling asleep in the saddle, forgetting other people's names, stating such forgetfulness is a hobby, placidly accepting his and his comrades' deaths, forgetting his own name, interrupting conversations with tangential platitudes and dreading the possibility of turning into a horse...

 Many characters in the Mario RPGs are somewhat like this, but maybe the biggest case is the Pixls from Super Paper Mario (except Tippi).
 They don't get much dialogue, but each one has an opening speech when you first meet them that is full of random questions and nonsensical language which has little to do with your quest at hand.